noduslabs/infranodus-obsidian-plugin/README.md

 - Add your InfraNodus API key in the plugin's settings.
 It which can be found on [https://infranodus.com/subscription](https://infranodus.com/subscription) and you will need an InfraNodus account for that.
 If you don't have one, you can get a free trial and also use the special code for Obsidian users INFRANODUSOBSIDIAN2024 to get a lifetime 50% discont (limited availability).
 With the subscription, you can also use the. main version of [InfraNodus](https://infranodus.com), which can import data from multiple sources and has advance analytic capabilities.
 You will also get a browser extension.

+> #### Why do I have to pay after the free trial?
+>
-> Note, that this product is subscription-based because it's the only way for me to finance this work and associated research which I've been doing for the last 10 years.
-We don't have any investors or external grants, so your contibution is what makes it possible.
+> Note, that this product is subscription-based because it's the only way for me to finance this work and the associated research which I've been doing for the last 10 years.
+I don't have any investors or external grants, so your contibution is the only resource what makes it possible.
+I believe that the value this tool can bring you is several times higher the subscription fee.
+If you don't think so, please, feel free to drop me a line and tell me how much you think it's worth and why.

 <p>&nbsp;</p>